 Read brief description of Navigational Capital.

-Watch the online video. → Tell me about how you've overcome a situation where you've not felt at ease? → What are your tricks for figuring things out when don't know understand?
+→ Tell me about how you've overcome a situation where you've not felt at ease?

+→ What are your tricks for figuring things out when don't know understand?
 Like you are traveling and you're at an airport and you don't know where to go.

 Select a call to action and advocate for action.
 For yourself.
 For your mentee.
-Remember.
-Be present.
-Listen.
-Hold the story with empathy.